cmayron/Legal-Calculus/README.md

 - role‑specific boundaries
 - blueprint‑driven workflows

-The SUPER‑BOOTLOADER is the **highest‑authority document** in the LCES architecture.
+The SUPER‑BOOTLOADER is the **highest‑authority document** in the LCES™ architecture.

 All other components inherit from it.